ipfs-search/blog/_posts/2023-05-23-crossroads.md

 As pioneers in this space, we committed to creating a search engine rooted in principles of privacy, neutrality, and transparency – ideals often overlooked by traditional search engines.
 Our aim has always been to make information accessible to all, unbiased, and free from the control of any single entity.

 Throughout the years, we've had the pleasure of receiving support from various sources.
-We received backing from the EU commission's NGI0 Search and Discovery fund through NLNet Foundation, an organization dedicated to promoting a networked world, unrestricted by commercial or political monopolies.
-We also had to face difficult times, including a previous shutdown, after which Aad from RedPencil.io graciously stepped up and offered to support our hosting temporarily.
+We received backing from the EU commission's [NGI0 Search and Discovery fund](https://nlnet.nl/discovery/) through [NLNet Foundation](https://nlnet.nl/), an organization dedicated to promoting a networked world, unrestricted by commercial or political monopolies.
+We also had to face difficult times, including a previous shutdown, after which Aad from [redpencil.io](https://redpencil.io/) graciously stepped up and offered to support our hosting temporarily.

 This support enabled us to evolve from a single server to a proper cluster, enhancing our service.
 However, as our infrastructure grew, so did the associated costs.
 Operating costs have become prohibitive for our small initiative, despite our significant personal investments and dedication to this cause.
 The financial commitment required for maintaining our services has been coupled with our personal financial needs, exacerbated by the onset of the crypto winter and a wider economic downturn.